Skip to main content

 EDAM

-Set to launch in 2026, the Extended Day-Ahead Market extends market operations into the day-ahead timeframe.
-Available to entities participating in WEIM, EDAM will assist balancing authorities in the West in pre-positioning supply to meet forecasted electric demand for the following day.
+Launched May 1, 2026, the Extended Day-Ahead Market extends market operations into the day-ahead timeframe.
+Available to entities participating in WEIM, EDAM assists balancing authorities in the West in pre-positioning supply to meet forecasted electric demand for the following day.

 News & Notices